 The Compensation Committee engages an independent compensation consultant, Pay Governance LLC ("Pay Governance"), a national compensation consulting firm, to assist it in reviewing director compensation on a biennial basis.
-In June 2021, Pay Governance prepared a report for the Compensation Committee with non-employee director compensation data of peer companies identified by Pay Governance, which the Compensation Committee and the board of directors used in setting nonmanagement director compensation for fiscal year 2023.
-In June 2022, after discussing the compensation of non-management directors with Pay Governance, the Compensation Committee recommended, and the board determined, that the annual cash retainer fees and size of the annual restricted stock awards provided to the non-management directors for their fiscal year 2023 service should remain at the same levels as in effect for fiscal year 2022.
+In June 2021, Pay Governance prepared a report for the Compensation Committee with non-employee director compensation data of peer companies identified by Pay Governance, which the Compensation Committee and the board of directors setting non-management compensation for fiscal year 2023.
+In June 2022, after discussing the compensation of nonmanagement directors with Pay Governance, the Compensation Committee recommended, and the board determined, that the annual cash retainer fees and size of the annual restricted stock awards provided to the non-management directors for their fiscal year 2023 service should remain at the same levels as in effect for fiscal year 2022.